Hello! My name is Nusayba Sultana. I am a chemical engineering student expected to graduate in 2023.

 I choose Waterloo Engineering because:

 I chose Waterloo for its co-operative education program and its reputation.
 The co-op experience lets me really apply my skills and learn so many things that you can’t learn in a classroom.
 When I graduate, I will be confident in my skills as an engineer.
-I also find that the school’s awesome reputation speaks for itself whenever I am at work meeting new people.
+I also find that the school’s great reputation speaks for itself within the industry.

 The best thing about my program is: